 However, the more interactive a web application is, the more difficult it is to secure and the more prone it is to having a vulnerability that can be exploited by malicious attackers.
 One such security vulnerability is Cross-site Request Forgery, more commonly known as CSRF, hence why it is important to use a security vulnerabilities and CSRF scanner, as this article explains.

 In an application that is vulnerable to CSRF, an attacker can trick a victim into submitting information to the web application that the attacker himself wants.
-The attackers can trick the victim by sending sending a malicious website link via email, instant messaging, or social media, and when the victim clicks the link, their web browser makes an HTTP request for the link, including the attacker's query.
+The attackers can trick the victim by sending a malicious website link via email, instant messaging, or social media, and when the victim clicks the link, their web browser makes a HTTP request for the link, including the attacker's query.

 During a CSRF attack the attacker exploits the trust between the user and the web application, and depending on the functions of the application, it can lead to one of many unwanted actions.